 Expenses when buying apartment buildings include interest, insurance, advertising, maintenance, property and other taxes (not income taxes), fees, management expenses, and professional services (like legal help).

-Net operating income is what remains from income rent after paying all expenses.
-This is also known as cash flow.
+Net operating income is what remains from collected rent after paying all expenses.
 It’s a good idea to examine net operating income both annually and as a monthly figure.
 Net operating income is also known as cash flow.
-Cash flow can be a positive figure, meaning you made money during the period; or it can be negative, meaning the property cost you money during that period of time.
+Cash flow can be a positive figure, meaning you made money during the period, or it can be negative, meaning the property cost you money during that period of time.

-Here is an example of computing Net Operating Income for a 6 unit building, each unit renting for $600 per month:
+Here is an example of computing Net Operating Income for a six-unit building, each unit renting for $600 per month:

 In this example, the cash flow is positive, throwing off $1,080 in monthly income, or $12,960 per year!

-The capitalization rate (or cap rate for short) shows the rate of return on the investment.
+The capitalization rate (cap rate) shows the rate of return on the investment.
 It’s an important figure that allows you to compare one investment scenario against another, or one property against another.
-The formula is

 Cap Rate = Net Operating Income/Purchase Price